sfigg/commercialization-public/manufacture/desktop/windows-recovery-environment--windows-re--technical-reference.md

 -   Access the **Firmware** menu (UEFI only).
 -   Choose which operating system to boot, if multiple operating systems are installed on the PC.

-**Note**
+> [!Note]
-You can add one custom tool to the **Boot options** menu.
+> You can add one custom tool to the **Boot options** menu.
 Otherwise, these menus can't be further customized.
 For more info, see [Add a Custom Tool to the Windows RE Boot Options Menu](add-a-custom-tool-to-the-windows-re-boot-options-menu.md).